 15. Day Fifteen – To Jhupal (2320m) – (Approx 4 hour’s trek)

-Today’s trek takes us back to our starting point of the trek via Suligath.
-We reach our destination in the mid afternoon after which we rest for the remaining part of the day to get feeling back into our tired muscles.
+Today’s trek takes us back to our starting point on the trek via Suligath.
+We reach our destination in the mid afternoon, after which we rest for the remaining part of the day to get feeling back into our tired muscles.

 16. Day Sixteen – Back to Kathmandu via Nepalgunj.

-Today we head back to Kathmandu via flight to Nepalgunj where we change planes for Kathmandu and then rest for the remaining part of the day or going sightseeing in the Capital city of the beautiful country to buy souvenirs for folks back home.
+Today we head back to Kathmandu via flight to Nepalgunj, where we change planes for Kathmandu and then rest for the remaining part of the day or go sightseeing in the capital city of the beautiful country to buy souvenirs for folks back home.